 "If anyone can hear me, please help us."
 A male voice sobs into the radio.
 "She's lost it, releasing the virus in New York, please help us."
 The man keeps begging and I turn to Regina as we listen.
 "We're in the Empire state building, but we aren't safe.
 She's controlling them."
 The signal cuts off their and I shake my head.
 "That's her Vice President, she has really committed to this."
 Regina voices and I turn to Mason.
 "Change of plans, head for Alaska, they're on our side; we will fly from there."
 I tell them all and Mason starts moving instantly."So the Empire state building."
 Mark starts and I move to the planning board.
 "How are we getting in?"
 Clarke asks us, she looks nervous."We jump."
 I tell everyone seriously, Regina and Mark burst out laughing, Mason shakes his head and all the colour drains from Clarke's face.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Aythan AlikzanderWrite a Review